-Four Peaks to Hike in Switzerland
+Four Peaks To Hike In Switzerland

 Do you like to travel around Europe and hike to the very top of a mountain peaks?
 Then you should take an adventure to Switzerland, where 60% of the country’s landscape is mountains.
 There are 48 peaks above 4,000 meters, and above 1,800 glaciers.
-Let SUISSEPIC tell you about some of Switzerland’s famous peaks.

 Yes, we shall start with the Matterhorn, which is a national landmark of Switzerland.
 This particular peak is located in the western part of the Pennine Alps, which are the mountain range in the western part of the Alps between Switzerland and Italy.
 The shape of the peak is also unique as it is in the form of a right triangle, and towers over 4,478 m above sea level.
 The German for Matterhorn Because of its breathtaking beauty, t he Matterhorn is greatly loved worldwide by global trotters and hikers, and is one of the most photographed mountains in the world.